RafaelGB/Obsidian-ZettelFlow/docs/actions/Prompt.md

 # Prompt Action
-Property with a custom value to be added into the built-in note template.
+Include a textarea to save text as a property in the built-in note template.

 ## Options
 - zone: The zone where the property will be added.
 (Frontmatter or Body)
 - Key: The key of the property to be added.